tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 Usually the sliced buffer result is forwarded to `Zvbi.ServiceDec.decode()`_.
 (See general description `Zvbi.RawDec`_ for an example control flow.)
-Note the buffer needs to be forwarded even if zero lines were sliced;
-refer to description of the method for details.
+Note in that case the buffer needs to be forwarded even if zero lines were sliced; refer to description of the method for details.

 Note this function attempts to learn which lines carry which data service, or none, to speed up decoding.
 Hence you must use different raw decoder contexts for different devices.

 .. _Zvbi.RawParams: